The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Application

+The rankings represented in Figure \ref{fig:asl_effects} provide a basis for further thoughts.
+At the lower end of the ranking, we can identify those LHUs associated with a stronger estimated negative perception.
+According to the right panel, we identify LHUs with larger estimated deviations from the baseline model, e.g., LHU 50505 (ASL del Polesine), LHU 160113 (Barletta-Andria-Trani), LHU 150205 (corresponding to the Northern Naples area).
+In so doing, however, we check whether these deviations are accompanied by an estimated increase in neutrality.

-Another interesting case is LHU 50505 in the Veneto region.
-This unit markedly deviates from the others in the same region, being characterized by negative coefficients on the positivity dimension (ranked third from the bottom) and by a neutrality coefficient close to zero.
-The area corresponds to the Polesine health unit, located in the south-eastern part of the region, along the mouths of the Adige and Po rivers.
+LHU 50505 is characterized by negative coefficients on the positivity dimension and by a neutrality coefficient close to zero, with moderate estimated variability.
+The Polesine health unit area is located in the south-eastern part of the Veneto region, along the mouths of the Adige and Po rivers.
 Residents in this area may perceive additional concerns not directly captured in the present analysis (e.g., water pollution, risk of flooding).
 Moreover, according to \cite{istat_2024_veneto_best}, this area was classified in $2023$ as one of the most disadvantaged in the region in terms of several socio-economic indicators.
 ISTAT grouped it with Belluno (LHU 50501, Dolomiti), which, however, represents a special case due to its distinctive geography, being predominantly mountainous.
-Given the general formulation of the question, this strong shift towards negative perception may be partly explained by the peculiar nature of these territories, for which the covariates and the functional relationships of the linear predictor may not fully capture their socio-economic and geographical characteristics.

-A similar plot showing the rotated effects of the covariates of the baseline model is shown in Figure \ref{fig:positivity_determinants}.